Manpreets59/React/Readme.md

 Now parcel will already used babel but now we have added babel.config.js now parcel configration will conflict with this babel configration so we have to change parcel behaviour to accomodate to use babel along with jest

-# Assignment
-https://parceljs.org/languages/javascript/#babel Read this parcel by default has its own babel configration if you wish to use ur own custom configration (jest, eslint) then you can choose to disable babel transpilation in parcel and for this you have to make changes in babel.rc file to disable babel transpilation .

 jest configration npx create-jest jsdom (browser-like) : It is library which parses and interacts with assembled HTML just like browser.
 The benifit is that it isn't a browser.but give feature of browser

+Unit Testing

 Test Cases :
 Example